jhumelsine/jhumelsine.github.io/_posts/2023-09-26-template-method-design-pattern.md

 Imagine how this would be updated to make `HotCocoa`.
 Assume that the Cocoa powder does not require heated milk.
 What would be the condiments?

 # Situations Where Template Method Could Be Useful
-Template Method houses more implementation than the Command and Strategy design patterns.
+Template Method manages more implementation than the Command and Strategy design patterns.
 There are some behaviors that the client application cannot avoid.
 For example, in the `HotDrink` example above there are exactly four steps, and the extended classes are unable to affect them.

 <img src="https://i.pinimg.com/originals/ae/20/73/ae207372837cec0d56db1db481893176.jpg" alt="Spider Man Great Power Great Responsibility" align="center" width = "15%" style="padding-right: 20px;">